Verma modules over p-adic Arens-Michael envelopes of reductive Lie algebras: Highest weight categories

 \subsection{Arens-Michael envelopes}

-Let $K$ be a locally compact $p$-adic field.
 An {\it Arens-Michael $K$-algebra} is a locally convex $K$-algebra topologically isomorphic to a projective limit of $K$-Banach algebras.
-For the theory of such algebras we refer to the book by A.Y.
+For the theory of such algebras (over the complex numbers) we refer to the book by A.Y.
 Helemskii (\cite{Helemskii}, chap.
 V).
 Given a locally convex $K$-algebra $A$ its {\it Arens-Michael envelope} $\hat{A}$ equals the Hausdorff completion of $A$ with respect to the family of all continuous submultiplicative seminorms on $A$.
 It is universal with respect to continuous $K$-algebra homomorphisms of locally convex $K$-algebras into Arens-Michael algebras.
-The construction gives a functor
+It comes equipped with a continuous algebra homomorphism with dense image.
+This construction gives a functor

-from locally convex $K$-algebras to Arens-Michael algebras which is compatible with projective tensor products and passage to quotients by twosided ideals (cf. \cite{Pirkovskii}, 6.1).
+from locally convex $K$-algebras to Arens-Michael algebras which is compatible with projective tensor products and passage to quotients by twosided ideals (cf. \cite{Pirkovskii}, 6.1 for the complex case; the proofs generalize).

 8pt

 Let $\frg$ be a Lie algebra over $K$ of dimension $d$ and let $U(\frg)$ be its universal enveloping algebra endowed with the finest locally convex topology.
 Let $\hUg$ be its Arens-Michael envelope.
 It will be convenient to realize $\hUg$ in the following explicit way.
 Fix a $K$-basis $\frx_1,....,\frx_d$ of $\frg$.
 Using the associated PBW-basis for $U(\frg)$ we may define for each $r>0$ a vector space norm on $U(\frg)$ via